 During summer, the fan blades must rotate forward, counter-clockwise for cooling.
 In winter, they should rotate clockwise.
 You can flip the switch available on the motor to change direction.

 Q.6: My fan makes too much noise, why?

 To start with, low quality ceiling fans can cause such issues.
-Even a good ceiling fan, if installed improperly, can lose balance and makes noise.
+Even the best ceiling fans, if installed improperly, can lose balance and makes noise.
 You can tighten the screws and refit the light kit to see if the problem still exists.

 Incoming search terms:

 - which is the highest quality ceiling fan give air delivery